joycesim/joycesim.github.io/SimLabExpectations/index.md

 d)    Coauthorship

 You will be an author on a published paper if you have provided a substantial portion of the intellectual and physical work involved, and have completed your portion of the work satisfactorily.
 This involves participation both in the writing and the research work involved.
 You will be first-author if you contributed the majority of the intellectual effort and completed the project, including the writing.
 Academics often get attached to ‘this is my idea’ and people have imperfect memories so we encourage an open dialogue about who contributed to an idea being born, developed and brought to fruition.
-Article 9 of our Union contract covers intellectual property and scholarly/research conduct.

 FINAL THOUGHTS